 - 1 large carrot, cut into ribbons with a vegetable peeler

 - 1 cup of purple cabbage sliced thin

 - 3 tbsp rice vinegar

-- 3 tbsp low sodium tamari or coconut aminos (for soy-free)
+- 3 tbsp low sodium tamari or coconut aminos (for soy-free) or more to taste

 - 1 tbsp lime juice

 - 2 tsp maple syrup